-We must teach children how important it is to make an effort.
+It is very important to educate about effort.
 Nowadays, lots of parents overprotect their children and don't ask things of them so they don't get frustrated.
 However, the message this sends to kids is: “Don't worry about it, be as irresponsible as you like as someone else will be there to deal with the consequences."
 To be successful, you have to make an effort at work, in your relationship with your partner, your living arrangements and everything else.
 Making an effort is a basic requirement.
-That's why we also have to teach kids that pleasure comes after duty.
-They must be taught the value of respect.
+That's why we also need to instill that pleasure has to come after duty.
+It is very important to educate about respect.
 Children should learn about respect both at school and at home, as, in order to form healthy relationships, you need to be respectful.
-They also have to learn about discipline, and this means having schedules, order and routines.
+And discipline. and this means having schedules, order and routines.
 Without discipline, you can't obtain your objectives.
 In order to be successful in your professional life, you have to be able to exercise self-control and willpower.

 Let's not kid ourselves, punishments definitely work.
 However, the collateral damage caused by punishing a child is immense.
 This is because when you punish a child, they become fearful and they no longer trust you because they're scared you'll punish them again.
 I don't recommend handing out punishments.
-There are other techniques you can use that are much more effective.
-One of these is to reinforce certain behavior.
+There are other learning techniques that are much more effective.
+The first is reinforcement.
 This means paying attention to anything your child does well so you can praise them and boost their confidence.
 Anything you say has to be based on values, such as: "I hope you're proud of how much time you spent studying; look at the results you got.
 Above all, it's you who should be proud of the work you've done, not me just because I'm your mom."
-Reinforcing the way a child feels about themselves is a good way to instill change, but there are other techniques you can use too.
+Reinforcement is a good system for change, but there are others.
 There's another one called overcorrection, which is basically where you ask your child to repeat what they did in an inappropriate way, but to correct it.
 So, if your child slammed a door in anger, instead of running after them and saying: "We don't slam doors here," you go to their room and say: "Please can you come out and close the door properly?"
 You use a conversational tone, and when they've done what you asked you thank them.
 That's why how we behave as parents is so important.
 Children learn by watching, so we need to give them visual material and information via TV series, Internet content and our own behavior that they can copy.
-Children learn through observation from when they are very small, so, if you have no other choice, rather than using the word "punishment", I prefer the term "consequence".
+Learning by observation is a technique that children use from when they are little, and if there is no other option, I prefer to use the word "consequence" rather than "punishment".
 Children have to learn that the decisions they make have consequences, so, for example, if they don't study in the afternoons, they can't use their cell phones, because they can't use the time they've spent not studying to use technology.